sighupio/fury-distribution/banners/ekscluster.md

 # EKSCluster - EKS Cluster Schema

 This document explains the full schema for the `kind: EKSCluster` for the `furyctl.yaml` file used by `furyctl`.
-This configuration file will be used to deploy a SIGHUP Kubernetes Distribution cluster deployed through AWS's Elastic Kubernetes Service.
+This configuration file will be used to deploy a SIGHUP Distribution cluster deployed through AWS's Elastic Kubernetes Service.

 An example configuration file can be created by running the following command: